Is it possible to send an outbound text first?

 We can't tell you the exact number of reports that would be enough to block your sender name.
 In some cases, one report is enough (if it is a new sender name), and in some cases, it is enough to receive several reports within a short time period (will be considered as active spamming)

-Please note that this section doesn't cover the use case where you would send outbound-only texts without expecting to receive a response from the user.
+Please note that the section below doesn't cover the use case where you would send outbound-only texts without expecting to receive a response from the user.
 We DON'T allow outbound-only messaging and DON'T review such requests.

 In some cases, we can remove the restriction from our side for your specific sender names.
 But you must understand that you will keep all the risks if it is blocked due to complaints.